17 Ways to Ease into Summer

 Learn a New Skill

-That said, it’s still important to carve out some time for your own goals and dreams.
-So, why not fill some of your nights or weekends by learning something you’ve always wanted to learn but keep putting off?
+That said, it’s still important to carve out time for your own goals and dreams.

 Tackle a New Project or Complete a Project You’ve Been Putting Off

-How many times have you looked at your Pinterest boards and thought, “I really need to get started on that” but then never commit to making the project a priority?
+How many times have you looked at your Pinterest boards and thought, “I really need to get started on that” but never commit to making the project an actual priority?

 Make an Entire Meal on the Grill